Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 You are also entitled to supplement the documented costs of motorway toll gates and ferries that were related to:

-To be able to deduct gates and ferries, you must accumulate at least DKK 3 in costs per year.
-There is no deduction for amounts below DKK 300.
+To be able to deduct gates and ferries, you must accumulate at least NOK 3 in costs per year.
+Below NOK 300 there is no deduction.
 You calculate the refund as in the Commuting to work section.

 Pendler - if you have a family or apartment in a place other than where you work - deduction of travel and housing